danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

 > R-ABSTRACT: The solution SHOULD abstract names from IP addresses.

-Any given name should be able to have a mixture of IPv4, IPv6 Link-Local (on an Interface), IPv6 ULA, and IPv6 Globally-Routable addresses.
+Any given name should be resolvable to a mixture of IPv4, IPv6 Link-Local (on an Interface), IPv6 ULA, and IPv6 Globally-Routable addresses.
 Operating a local DNS is beyond the scope of many administrators, so being able to advertise the server using